 such as "freedomofknowledge" would quickly come up in that

 Google search.
 I also checked beyond 25 pages.

 While Mr. Krane did not respond to

-after we sent our e-mail, suddenly we saw search words that used to
+after I sent an e-mail, suddenly I saw that search words, which used to

-bring up our URL in Google no longer worked.
+bring up my URL in Google, no longer worked.

-did not use Google's service, and our URL still came up in their searches
+did not use Google's service, and my URL still came up in their searches

 with words we knew would be unique to our URL.
 In fact, our URL came